Starting a vegetable garden can sound and feel like a huge undertaking, whether you’ve done it before or it’s your first garden.

 e.
 How big should your first vegetable garden be?

-Best advice I ever got: start small — you can go bigger later.
+The best advice I ever got: start small — you can go bigger later.

 People often make the mistake of wanting too big of a garden from the start: